havicb/GithubApp/README.md

 # Login screen
  - User is able to login to his account using GitHub OAuth
  - User is able to proceed further without login
+ - User is able to see his informations given from Github API

 # Search screen
  - User is able to see all github repositories